Parkace94/katacoda/session-05-node-selector/step3.md

     `kubectl get pods -o=wide`{{execute}}

-    >**NOTE**: Now because we added matching label to your node, you can see the pod starts to building.
+    >**NOTE**: Now because we added matching label to your node, you can see the pod starts to build the pod.